Heads of State (film): Plot

-Bisset tells Clarke and Derringer that the NATO summit has been derailed due to Gradov's hacker Hammond breaking in to the Echelon and leaking national security files to the public.
+Bisset tells Clarke and Derringer that the NATO summit has been derailed due to Gradov's hacker Hammond breaking in to the Echelon and leaking national security files to the public, exposing decades of espionage among various NATO members.
 Derringer also learns that Clarke and Bisset were in a relationship prior to Clarke running for office.
 The three embark for the summit in Italy by train, where they are attacked by another of Gradov's assassins.
 Hammond, tired of being forced to work for Gradov, kills the assassin but is mortally wounded.
 He instructs the trio to go to his former office in Zadar, Croatia, to find out who betrayed them.
 They locate old chat logs that implicate Derringer's aide Bradshaw.
 They are again attacked by Gradov's assassins, and Clarke is seemingly killed in an explosion.

 Derringer and Bisset arrive in Trieste for the summit, where they learn that the real traitor is Vice President Elizabeth Kirk, who implicated Bradshaw as a false trail.
 The assassins working for her and Gradov chase Derringer and Bisset through Trieste.
 The two are saved by Clarke, who survived the explosion.
 Olga is killed when her grenade launcher goes off by accident during the chase, and the trio arrives at the summit in time to prevent the dissolution of NATO at the hands of Kirk.
 Derringer confronts her, but she is shot and killed by Gradov, whose assassins assault the summit.
 Bisset fights and kills Sasha, while Clarke and Derringer pursue Gradov, killing him when the latter throws a statue at his helicopter, causing it to crash.

 Two months later, the relationships within NATO have been repaired, and Clarke and Derringer have become close friends.
-In a post-credits scene, Comer is revealed to have survived the attack in Warsaw due to a metal plate in his head and is approached by Bisset while attempting to pick up women at a bar.
+In a mid-credits scene, Comer is revealed to have survived the attack in Warsaw due to a metal plate in his head and is approached by Bisset while attempting to pick up women at a bar.